legendarycode3/express-js-crash-course/readme.md

 ➡️ **TEMPLATE ENGINES (In Express.js) -  LESSON 7** </br>
 ✔️ Template Engines:  </br>
 Ejs or Embedded javascript , is a popular template engine used in Node.js & Express.js , to generate dynamic HTML content.
 It allows developers to embed plain Javascript code directly within HTML files , creating server -rendered web application. </br>
+Make sure to install “template engines” like .ejs  , you can use anyone you want whenworking on express.js </br>